 Early English Law Collection

-Harvard Law Library possesses the largest and most comprehensive single collection of early English law in the world.
+The Harvard Law School Library possesses the largest and most comprehensive single collection of early English law in the world.

 The core of this collection was acquired in 1913, when the Law School purchased at auction the law library of the English collector George Dunn.
 Although Dunn studied law and was accepted to the bar, he never practiced as a barrister, preferring to spend his time in study and collecting manuscripts and early printed books.
 At his death in 1912, over half of his library was comprised of books and manuscripts relating to law, mostly English.